 Data Supplier National Records of Scotland (NRS) Supplier information NRS is a Non Ministerial Office of the Scottish Government.
 The purpose of NRS is to collect, preserve and produce information about Scotland's people and history and make it available to inform current and future generations.
 The Mid-year Population Estimates (MYE) publication produces statistical estimates of the population of Scotland, council areas and NHS board areas.
 Data type (counts or unit records) Counts Data Content: This publication covers a variety of different areas of the population of Scotland including the overall outlook of the population, the age structure and area population within Scotland.
 Overall population gives a high-level overview of the size of the population and reasons for its changes from the previous publication.
 Age structure focuses on the age composition of the population.
 Area population provides analysis on the changes in each council area in Scotland and which areas exhibit increases and decreases in the overall population and why this is happening through components such as natural change or net migration.
-Supply Schedule: Annually - next publication spring 2022 with data based on June 30 th 2021.
-The MYE team will produce a bespoke population estimate for census day (20 th March 2022) available to us in summer 2022 Use of Data: Validation of population estimates for Scotland's Census 2022.
+Time period covered: The Population and Migration Statistics team produced a bespoke population estimate for census day (20 th March 2022) available to us in autumn 2022.
+Use of Data: Validation of population estimates.